Can the Car Company Be Held Liable If My Airbags Didn’t Deploy After An Accident?

 What Causes an Airbag to Fail to Deploy?

-Airbags do not deploy in all situations.
-In some cases, an airbag deploying could cause more harm.
-However, there are some situations in which an airbag fails to deploy because it is defective.
 Frontal and side airbags deploy when they receive a signal from an impact sensor.
 The signal causes the internal inflator in the airbag to begin the chemical reaction that causes the airbag to inflate.
 The inflation of an airbag is exceptionally rapid.
-Inflation takes less than 1/20th of a second from start to finish for frontal airbags.
-Side airbags inflate even faster.
-The inflation is violent and can cause injury if someone does not have a seatbelt on or is sitting too close to the airbag.
+For frontal airbags, inflation takes less than 1/20th of a second from start to finish.

 Situations in which an airbag typically does NOT deploy: